Submit YourArticle to ArcUser Magazine

 - What is the future of the project or application?

-Tutorials describe how to accomplish a GIS-related task such as modeling a dataset or providing tips that make readers more productive when doing common tasks.
+Tutorials describe how to accomplish a GIS-related task using Esri software or provide tips that make readers more productive when doing common tasks.
 For articles that describe a process or involve a script or program you have written, please specify what the reader will need to perform the process or use the script or program—what software, software version, and hardware configuration including the amount of drive space needed for data files.

 With scripts and programs, please comment your code so readers can follow the logic more easily.
-All scripts and programs are run before publication.
+All scripts and programs are tested before publication.
 Thoroughly test your code before submitting it.
 Identify the type of dataset your program or script should be used with.
-If at all possible, refer to a generally available sample dataset such as the sample data that comes with Esri products or free data sources such as the data available from the U.S. Geological Survey or from spatial data clearinghouses.
-If you plan to submit a tutorial that uses data owned by a third party, ArcUser must receive written permission for usage from the owner of the data before your article can be considered for publication.
+Supply a sample dataset that you own or that is in the public domain.
+If your tutorial uses data owned by a third party, ArcUser must receive written permission for usage by Esri from the owner of the data before your article can be considered for publication.

-Technology articles explain emerging technologies related to GIS or show how existing technologies can be integrated with GIS in new ways.
+Some articles explain how emerging technologies related to GIS or show how existing technologies can be integrated with GIS in new ways.
 Identify the audience for the piece in terms of interest and expertise.
 Tell readers if your article assumes that they have knowledge of specific subjects such as a particular programming language.
 Direct them to sources of additional information on topics that may be new or unfamiliar to many readers.
-These resources can be books, articles, or Web sites, but they should be readily available.
+These resources can be books, articles, or websites, but they should be readily available.

 Checklist for All Articles

-- Do not quote yourself in the article.
+- Authors should not quote themselves in the article.

 - Provide brief biographies for all authors that list education and/or GIS-related work and interests.